Mudpuppy12/terraform-poc/README.md

 * Look in terraform.tfvars for any updates
 * Run Terraform(init/validate/apply)
 * Update Ansible Inventory
-* Run zerotier.yml (Update nedwork ID in play)
+* Run zerotier.yml (Update network ID in play)
-* Accept ZT Gateway client in My ZeroTier Network configuration.
+* Accept ZT Gateway client in My ZeroTier Network configuration for the network ID
 * Update Route for VPC 10.0.0.0/16 to ZT Gateway Client IP
-* Run ngix.yml
+* Run nginx.yml

 # Notes
 * EC2 ICE Service only works if host SSH is opened in the security group to public IP address of client.
 (See terraform.tfvars)